 — Taylor McDonald (@taylormcd93) January 25, 2017

 Without the work of individuals like Taylor, the Foundation would not be able to make a difference in the lives of those suffering from mental illness in Edmonton.
-If you would like learn more about fundraising on our behalf, contact Dana at email@example.com or visit our community fundraiser page for info.
+If you would like learn more about fundraising on our behalf, contact us at firstname.lastname@example.org or visit our community fundraiser page for info.